Soluto/kamus/docs/install.md

 Careful - using this command will deploy Kamus with the default encryption keys.
 Meaning, anyone could decrypt the data that Kamus encrypt.
 This is fine for testing and playing with Kamus, but not for production installations.
-For production usage, please configuration one of the supported KMS.
+For production usage, please configuration one of the supported Key Management Solutions (KMS).

+## Supported KMS Providers

-## AES KMS
+### AES KMS
 AES KMS is the simplest (but less secure) solution.
 Kamus will use one strong AES key to encrypt all the data.
 Currently, rolling this key is not supported.